73 new COVID-19 positives, hundreds of new vaccinations reported in Rowan - Salisbury Post

 The new positives bring the number of local cases since the beginning of the pandemic to 13,935.
 There have been 1,333 positives in the previous two weeks.

-Per capita, Rowan County has seen about the same number of positives in the previous two weeks as Iredell and Davidson Counties, but fewer cases per capita have been reported in Davidson, Cabarrus and Stanly counties.
+Per capita, Rowan County has seen about the same number of positives in the previous two weeks as Iredell and Davidson counties, but fewer cases per capita have been reported in Davidson, Cabarrus and Stanly counties.

 First-dose vaccinations increased by 492 on Wednesday.
 Second-dose vaccinations given to local residents increased by 229.
 The state now counts 9,638 people, or 6.78% of Rowan residents, as receiving a first dose and 2,844 people, or 2%, as receiving a second dose.